followmyutopia/devextreme-documentation/api-reference/40 SPA Framework/Markup Components/dxCommand/1 Configuration/onExecute.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Provides access to the data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Available only if Knockout is used.
 <!--/typeFunctionParamDescription1_field3-->